-How to hatch Pichu, Togepi, and Gen 2 babies in Pokémon Go!

-How do you hatch the Gen 2 babies — Pichu, Togepi, Cleffa, Igglybuff, Magby, Smoochum, Elekid, and Tyrogue — in Pokémon Go?
-Like this!

-Pokémon Go has begun to release Gen 2, starting with the ones from the Johto Region in Pokémon Gold and Pokémon Silver video games... and yes, that means the babies!
-The bad news is, you can't catch them.
+Baby Pokémon are hatching in Pokémon Go; here's how to get them!

+Pokémon Go has plenty of baby Pokémon!
+But you can't just catch them.
 The good news is, you can hatch them.
 Here's how!

 - Pichu (baby Pikachu)